Beratoz/EURO2024/README.md

-# Euro 2024 StatsBomb Analysis App
+# Euro 2024 Analysis App

-Welcome to the Euro 2024 StatsBomb Analysis App: An interactive sports analytics project built with Streamlit using Hudl StatsBomb's free Euro 2024 data.
+Welcome to the Euro 2024 Analysis App: An interactive sports analytics project built with Streamlit using Hudl Statsbomb's free Euro 2024 data.

 ## Table of Contents